Wapiti Recreation Area Management Plan

 Public consultation on the Wapiti Recreation Area Management Plan took place in November 2017 and included a public meeting followed by an online survey (the survey was open to all residents, landowners and recreation users in the County of Grande Prairie, the City of Grande Prairie, MD of Greenview and surrounding municipalities).
 You can view a summary of this consultation here.
-[PDF - 240 KB] Prior to that, the County obtained confirmation from the Aboriginal Consultation Office that adequate consultation had taken place with Horse Lake First Nation.
+[PDF - 240 KB] Before that, the County obtained confirmation from the Aboriginal Consultation Office that adequate consultation had taken place with Horse Lake First Nation.

 For more information about the Wapiti Recreation Area Management Plan, contact Christine Rawlins, Parks and Recreation Manager at 780-532-9727 or by email at email@example.com.